 Strategy #1: Clearer Picture of US Dollar Movement

 When the outlook for the U.S.Dollar seems uncertain, one can look to the U.S Dollar index as a clearer picture of the situation.
-If the US dollar is not at the moment trending, the index will often will be testing key support and resistance levels, and when these levels are broken many traders will react to the breakout from these levels, piling into the new trend.
+If the US dollar is not at the moment trending, the index will often be testing key support and resistance levels, and when these levels are broken many traders will react to the breakout from these levels, piling into the new trend.
 Sure, powerful moves by certain spot currency pairs may direct the direction index, but at the same time, it can be seen that the index itself is provoking change in the U.S. dollar pairs.

 Strategy #2: Leading Indicator on Trends and Trend Reversals